-Mrs. Pickering, 55, is a Certified Public Accountant (CPA), owning her business, Christy Pickering, CPA Public Accounting Firm, in Biloxi, Mississippi, for two decades.
-She serves as a Director of Hancock Holding Company and is the Chair of its Corporate Governance and Nominating Committee and is also Vice Chair of its Audit Committee.
+Mrs. Pickering, 56, is a Certified Public Accountant (CPA) and has owned her business, Christy Pickering, CPA Public Accounting Firm, in Biloxi, Mississippi, for 25 years.
+She serves as a Director of Hancock Holding Company and is the Chair of its Corporate Governance and Nominating Committee, Vice Chair of its Audit Committee, and a member of its Compensation Committee.
 Mrs. Pickering also serves as a trustee on the Institutions of Higher Learning Board for the State of Mississippi for the 2008 to 2018 term.
 Additionally, she previously served on the Boards of Directors of Gulf Coast Renaissance Corporation and Infinity, Inc. as well as the Board of Trustees of Gulf Coast Medical Center, having served on that Board as Chairman for three years.
 She has been actively engaged in community service as past President of the Biloxi Rotary Club and as a member of the Inaugural Class of Leadership Gulf Coast.
 Mrs. Pickering, as a CPA and business owner, brings a wealth of accounting and finance experience to the Board.